top of page

 All of you surely know that you are God's temple and that his Spirit lives in you.
 (1Cor.3:16, CEV)

-An inn is used to illustrate the spiritual House of God.
-The spiritual inn at the time of Christ’s life as a man was the physical Temple of God, comprised of the Levitical priesthood.
+It is possible that an inn illustrates the spiritual House of God.
+At the time of Christ’s life as a man, the spiritual inn was the physical Temple of God, comprised of the Levitical priesthood.

-Christ was born among cattle and beasts to show that the people of the other nations (known as Gentiles) would accept him, and allow him, and God who sent him, into their hearts.
-Christ being placed in a manger (Lk.
+Christ was born among cattle and beasts to show that the people of the other nations (known as Gentiles) would accept him and allow him, and God who sent him, into their hearts.
+Christ's placement in a manger (Lk.
 2:12) symbolised Messiah as the source of the true bread from heaven that all nations would partake of (Jn.
 6:32).

 Verse 35: On the next day, when he departed, he took out two denarii, gave them to the innkeeper, and said to him, ‘Take care of him; and whatever more you spend, when I come again, I will repay you.’

-We see the money was given to the innkeeper.
-We see can how this relates to individuals being responsible for managing their own tithes, which was the model for the Second Covenant Church.
-The Church Christ established did not require tithes to be sent to a centralised point or a religious organisation.
-Each household was accountable for managing tithes, for they are the Church; each one of us a priest of the order of Melchizedek.
-He did not ask an organisation to fit the bill.
+We observe that the money was given to the innkeeper.
+This can be related to the idea of individuals being responsible for managing their own tithes, which was the model for the Second Covenant Church.
+The Church that Christ established did not require tithes to be sent to a centralized point or a religious organization.
+Instead, each household was accountable for managing tithes, as they are considered the Church; each one of us is a priest of the order of Melchizedek.
+Christ did not ask an organization to cover the expenses.

-The two denarii given to the innkeeper equal a ½ shekel, which is the ransom money for a life (Ex.
+The two denarii given to the innkeeper equals half a shekel, which is the ransom money for a life (Ex.
 30:12-13).
 We have all been ransomed by the sacrifice of Christ.
-It is the same price for every one of us.
-It doesn’t matter where we come from or what colour we are, or how rich or poor we may be.
-We are all equal in the sight of God.
-We shouldn’t think higher or lower of someone for these reasons either.
+It is the same price for every one of us, regardless of our background, colour, wealth, or status.
+We are all equal in the sight of God, and we should not think higher or lower of someone based on these factors.

-As Christians, we are to follow Christ in the way we live our lives.
+As Christians, we are called to live our lives in accordance with Christ's example.
 We are to gently and humbly help others who are in need.

 Galatians 6:1 Dear brothers and sisters, if another Christian is overcome by some sin, you who are godly should gently and humbly help that person back onto the right path.

-We are to follow Christ’s example of helping people along the way, so that, when they are strong enough, they’ll be able to help others in return.
-We are to share each other’s troubles and problems and support each other.
-In this way we obey the law of Christ and we are each responsible for our own conduct (Gal.
-6:2-3).
+We are called to follow Christ’s example of helping people along the way so that when they are strong enough, they will be able to help others in return.
+We are to share each other’s troubles and problems and support one another.
+In this way, we obey the law of Christ and we are each responsible for our own conduct (Galatians 6:2-3).

-God knows all our hearts.
+God knows our hearts.
 What we have sacrificed and given is all accounted for and will be returned to us.
-Loving one’s neighbour ensures we store up treasures in heaven, and when the time comes, we will be repaid in full.
+Loving our neighbour ensures that we store up treasures in heaven, and when the time comes, we will be repaid in full.
 We will reap what we sow.

 Galatians 6:7 Don’t be misled.
 Remember that you can’t ignore God and get away with it.
 You will always reap what you sow

-Let us now consider the question posed by the scribe to test Christ, which was, "What shall l do to inherit eternal life?"
-In his answer to the lawyer, Christ portrayed himself as a Samaritan who would sacrifice himself to save all mankind, to show love has no boundaries.
-Christ was showing the selfless act of loving one’s neighbour and laying down one’s life for his friends.
-In doing so Christ fulfilled the Law.
-He left us an example to follow.
-If we love God and love one another, as Christ loved us, we fulfil the Law (Rom.
-13:8).
+Let's consider the question posed by the scribe to test Christ: "What shall I do to inherit eternal life?"
+In his response to the lawyer, Christ portrayed himself as a Samaritan who would sacrifice himself to save all mankind, demonstrating that love has no boundaries.
+Christ showed the selfless act of loving one's neighbour and laying down one's life for his friends.
+In doing so, Christ fulfilled the Law and left us an example to follow.
+If we love God, His Son Jesus and one another as Christ loved us, we fulfil the Law (Romans 13:8).

-In doing this we should not be unhappy or give up when we sometimes don’t get thanked or shown appreciation for what we do.
+When we do this, we should not be unhappy or give up, even if we don't always receive thanks or appreciation for our actions.

 Galatians 6:9 So don’t get tired of doing what is good.
 Don’t get discouraged and give up, for we will reap a harvest of blessings at the appropriate time.